-Your employer(s) have been reporting how many hours you've worked and the wages you earned since Jan.
-1, 2019.
+Your employer files reports to let us know how many hours you've worked and the wages you earned in a quarter.
 We use the hours reported to determine if you've met the minimum 820 hours for eligibility, and the wages reported to know how much your benefit payments will be.
 If you have more than one job, we add all the hours reported for you from all your employers that are required to report.